-HB 2320- Sealing Arrest; Liability; Sentencing Records- Hearing House Criminal Justice Reform 2/10
+HB 2320- Sealing Arrest; Liability; Sentencing Records- Passed House Criminal Justice Reform 2/10 with an amendment.

+- Amendment #4191.

-- Bill introduced by Rep Toma - Bill was assigned to the Criminal Justice Reform Committee and has a hearing Wednesday 02/03/21 at 2:00PM, House Rm.
-4 - The court is authorized to seal the record of a person's arrest, conviction and sentence, and a person whose record is sealed must be treated in all respects as if the person was never arrested, convicted or sentenced.
-Some exceptions. - No one has signed in FOR or AGAINST
+- Bill introduced by Rep Toma

+- Bill was assigned to the Criminal Justice Reform Committee and has a hearing Wednesday 02/03/21 at 2:00PM, House Rm.
+4

+- The court is authorized to seal the record of a person's arrest, conviction and sentence, and a person whose record is sealed must be treated in all respects as if the person was never arrested, convicted or sentenced.
+Some exceptions.

+- No one has signed in FOR or AGAINST

-2295: Law Enforcement Officers; Database; Rules- 2/9 House Caucus 2/10 House Consent
+2295: Law Enforcement Officers; Database; Rules- 2/9 House Caucus 2/10 House Consent.
+House COW approved on 2/16.